Topic-wise Exploration of the Telegram Group-verse

 \subsubsection{Telegram Bot usage and user activity}

-Telegram group administrators can incorporate bots into their groups.
-Bots offer a wide array of functionalities, from welcoming newcomers with group rules to responding to user commands, from collecting statistics to moderating messages.
-Telegram bots are in fact quite popular: only 10.2\% of groups in our dataset do not include bots; in the median, there are four bots per group.
+Telegram group administrators can incorporate bots\footnote{Note that we use the term \textit{bot} to refer exclusively to official bots and not to users exhibiting bot-like automated behaviour.} into their groups, offering a wide set of functionalities, from welcoming newcomers with group rules to responding to user commands, from collecting statistics to moderating join requests and messages.
+Telegram bots are quite popular: only 10.2\% of groups in our dataset do not include bots; in the median, there are four bots per group.
 Interestingly, 1.5\% of groups have 20 bots (the maximum allowed by Telegram).
-Some bots enjoy significant popularity: \textit{Combot}\cite{combot} and \textit{MissRose\_bot}\cite{missrose} are installed in 145 and in 129 groups, respectively.
+Some bots enjoy significant popularity: \textit{Combot} \cite{combot} and \textit{MissRose\_bot} \cite{missrose} are present in 145 and 129 groups, respectively.
 Both provide moderation services, analytics, and anti-spam features.

-Bots footprint is not negligible: in groups with bots, they generate on average 8.6\% of messages, with notable variations across topics.
+Bots footprint is not negligible: they generate on average 8.6\% of messages, with notable variations across topics.
 Figure~\ref{fig:bot-ccdf} shows, for 4 topics, the Empirical Complementary Cumulative Distribution Function (ECCDF) of the fraction of messages sent by bots for different groups.
-In \textit{Linguistics}, bots generate the highest fraction of messages (brown dotted curve).
-In fact, some bots are integral to learning platforms and merit examinations.
-For instance \textit{Quizbot}\cite{quizbot} is widely deployed in \textit{Linguistic} and \textit{Education} groups (27.5\% and 28.6\%, respectively).
-It generates an average of 39.0\% and 13.0\% of messages.
+The largest fractions of messages sent by bots are in \textit{Linguistics} groups.
+Some of these bots are integral to learning platforms and merit examinations.
+For instance \textit{Quizbot} \cite{quizbot} is widely deployed in \textit{Linguistics} and \textit{Education} groups (27.5\% and 28.6\%, respectively).
+It generates 39.0\% and 13.0\% of messages.
 In one \textit{Linguistics} group it generates 91\% of messages.
 Conversely, \textit{Politics} groups see the smallest fraction of messages generated by bots (green dotted line), possibly testifying to a higher user engagement\footnote{ For messages sent by a user account, we cannot distinguish between messages sent by a human or by an automated system.} in political groups than in other topics.
 Curiously, there is a quite large fraction of groups with bots that simply collect statistics or moderate the group without sending any message (leftmost part of Figure~\ref{fig:bot-ccdf}).
-For the remainder of our analysis, we ignore messages sent by Telegram bots.
+For the remainder of our analysis, we remove messages sent by Telegram bots.